ibm-cloud-docs/discovery-data/backup.md

      ```
      {: pre}

-  1. Run the `all-backup-restore.sh` script, and specify the release name you are backing up.
+  1. Run the `all-backup-restore.sh` script.
 The `<-f backupFileName>` part of the following command is optional.
-You can also specify the namespace in which the gateway pods are deployed, if necessary:
+You can also specify the namespace in which the gateway pods are deployed:

       ```bash
-      ./all-backup-restore.sh backup <release_name> <-f backupFileName>
+      ./all-backup-restore.sh backup <-f backupFileName>
       ```
       {: pre}

+      If you are backing up version 2.1.4 and earlier, enter `./all-backup-restore.sh backup <release_name> <-f backupFileName>` to specify the release name that you are backing up.
+Like the command for version 2.2.0, the `<-f backupFileName>` part of the command is optional, and you can specify the namespace in which the gateway pods are deployed.
+      {: tip}

       The scripts generate an archive file, including the backup files of the above services.
 The file is named `watson_discovery_<timestamp>.backup` or the file specified by the `-f` option in the current directory.
 These scripts create a `tmp` directory in the current directory, while backing up and restoring.
 You can unpack the archive file by running following command: